How to Master Organ-on-Chip Design: Tools, Methods & Materials

 Microfluidic Architecture and Flow Control

-The microfluidic layout is central to Organ-on-Chip design.
-It dictates how fluids, nutrients, and signaling molecules move through the device and how cells respond to these stimuli.
+The microfluidic layout is fundamental in organ-on-chip design.
+It governs how fluids, nutrients, and signaling molecules are delivered to cells and tissues.

-• Parallel vs. serial flow: Needed for multi-organ models (also called “Body-on-Chip”).
+• Parallel vs. serial flow: Essential for multi-organ models or “body-on-chip” setups

-💡 Tip: CFD simulations can be used to validate flow distribution before fabrication.
+💡 Tip: Use CFD (computational fluid dynamics) simulations to validate and optimize flow profiles before fabrication.

 Material Selection and Cell Compatibility